authelia/authelia/docs/content/en/reference/cli/authelia/authelia_crypto_hash_generate_pbkdf2.md

 ```
   -c, --config strings             configuration files to load (default [configuration.yml])
+      --config.directory string    path to a directory with yml/yaml files to load as part of the configuration
       --no-confirm                 skip the password confirmation prompt
       --password string            manually supply the password rather than using the terminal prompt
       --random                     uses a randomly generated password